 How to Never Lose a Sock Again

 The trick lies with a handy little tool you probably have in your sewing kit: safety pins.
 Stainless steel ones, to be exact.
 When you take your socks off, pin the mates together so they won’t get separated in the hamper (or unknowingly kicked under the bed).
 The pair will stay together in the wash and because the pin is stainless steel, it won’t rust.
 The hungry dryer will be deterred from eating both socks as that’s simply not its style, and two perfectly matched socks will emerge clean, fluffy and unscathed.
 As an added safety measure, you should probably keep the socks pinned together until you’re ready to wear them.
-(Don’t miss these other laundry mistakes you didn’t know you were making.)

 Eaten by the dryer, or eaten by a troll—there are some things we’re just never meant to know.
 Whatever the case, I hope this safety pin trick helps you as much as it has helped me!
 When it comes time to start your next load, make sure to avoid these common laundry mistakes.